yalemssa/api_environment_setup/README.md

 ## Connecting to ArchivesSpace via `requests`

 To connect to the ArchivesSpace API, you first need to enter your credentials into the `config.json` file included in the `demo_files` directory (use the ArchivesSpace TEST API URL for the api_url value - ask Alicia if you don't know the URL).
-Then enter the following into the Anaconda Prompt/Powershell (be sure that you are still in the `demo_files` directory before you open the interpreter):
+Then open the Anaconda Prompt/Powershell (be sure that you are still in the `demo_files` directory before you open the interpreter) and do the following:

 ```
 demo_files user$ python